 Lastly, it is also possible that the high NUV luminosities of early-type stars might contribute additional power that could drive massive outflows. \citet{GarciaMunozSchneider2019} found that the high NUV fluxes of these stars can lead to Balmer-driven escape, resulting in atmospheric mass-loss rates as much as two orders of magnitude larger than the corresponding rates from EUV and X-ray emission alone.
 If correct, this would suggest that gas giants orbiting early-type stars with high NUV fluxes should experience systematically higher atmospheric mass-loss rates than their counterparts around cooler stars.

 In order to quantify the importance of these various factors in determining mass-loss rates for planets orbiting early-type stars, we require additional detections of atmospheric mass loss.
-With this goal in mind, we designed a dedicated ground-based survey to search for atmospheric escape from six gas giants orbiting F stars: HAT-P-8, WASP-93, WASP-180 A, WASP-103, KELT-7, and WASP-12.
-These systems have varying Roche filling factors, projected stellar rotational velocities ($v{\sin}i_*$; see Table~\ref{table:stars}), EUV and NUV fluxes, allowing us to explore the importance of these parameters for determining the outflow properties.
+With this goal in mind, we designed a dedicated ground-based survey to search for atmospheric escape from six gas giants orbiting F stars: HAT-P-8, WASP-93, WASP-180 A, WASP-103, KELT-7, and WASP-12 (see \S\ref{sec:targetselect} and Figure~\ref{fig:targetselection} for more details on target selection).
+These systems have varying Roche filling factors, projected stellar rotational velocities ($v{\sin}i_*$; see Table~\ref{table:stars} and bottom panel of Fig.~\ref{fig:targetselection}) which we used as a proxy for XUV activity, as well as varying NUV fluxes, allowing us to explore the importance of these parameters for determining the outflow properties.
 In Section~\ref{sec:obsdatared} we detail our target selection, observational setup and data reduction process.
 We detail the results of our observational survey in Section~\ref{sec:Results} and retrieve mass-loss rates based on these results in Section~\ref{sec:massloss}.
 We discuss the implication of our results on the broader landscape of atmospheric escape observations in Section~\ref{sec:disc}.
 Finally, we summarize our conclusions in Section~\ref{sec:conc}.